James Ivory, Lord Ivory: Life

+In 1839 he was appointed a Deputy Lieutenant of the County of the City of Edinburgh.

 In 1848 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposer was James Russell.

 In 1849 he was appointed a lord of justiciary (taking the title of Lord Ivory), and served both in the Court of Session and the High Court of Justiciary until his retirement in October 1862.
 For several years before that date he was the senior judge of both courts.

 As a lawyer Ivory was distinguished by the subtlety of his reasoning, his minuteness of detail, and profound erudition.
 He was not a fluent orator, but in the early part of his career, when legal argument was conducted in writing, be obtained a high reputation.

 Ivory died at his Edinburgh home of 9 Ainslie Place on 18 October 1866.
 He is buried in New Calton Cemetery in its north-west section.

 Family

 In 1817 he married Ann Laurie (d.1869), a daughter of Alexander Lawrie, deputy gazette writer for Scotland.
 His fourth son, William Ivory, was sheriff of Inverness-shire.
 Another son Francis Jeffery Ivory (presumably named after lord advocate Francis Jeffrey) migrated to Queensland, Australia where he became a Member of both the Queensland Legislative Assembly and the Queensland Legislative Council.